 • promoting investigative best practice into adult sexual assault complaints;

-• exploring the impact of a scripted crime message during a standard random breath test to determine if the process could reduce victimisation;
+• exploring the impact of a scripted crime message during a standard random breath test to determine if the process could reduce victimization;

-• testing whether a procedurally just conversation with a senior police officer can influence future offender behaviour;
+• testing whether a procedurally just conversation with a senior police officer can influence future offender behavior;

 • enhancing gender diversity in QPS recruiting;